GSA/digitalgov.gov/content/posts/2017-05-24-%e2%80%8bwant-to-expand-your-innovation-base-dive-in-run-a-challenge-and-listen-to-your-customers.md

 ---
+url: '/2017/05/24/%e2%80%8bwant-to-expand-your-innovation-base-dive-in-run-a-challenge-and-listen-to-your-customers/'
 date: 2017-05-24 2:00:58 -0400
-title: '​Want to Expand Your Innovation Base?
-Dive In, Run a Challenge, and Listen to Your Customers'
+title: ​Want to Expand Your Innovation Base?
+Dive In, Run a Challenge, and Listen to Your Customers
 summary: 'The Office of the National Coordinator (ONC) is a small agency in the Department of Health and Human Services (HHS) whose mission is to increase the interoperability and use of electronic health records and health IT.
 We don&rsquo;t have the funding and personnel of larger agencies, and, for the most part, this is fine.
 The'
-authors: [adam-wong]
+authors:
+  - adam-wong
 categories:
   - Challenges
-  - 'crowdsourcing-citizen-science'
+  - 'Crowdsourcing &amp; Citizen Science'
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - challenges and prize competitions
   - Challenges and Prizes Community of Practice